kjetilfjellheim/electronics_projects/rlc_passive_bandpass_filter/README.md

 ## Goals
 - [x] Document schematic in Kicad
 - [x] Do a theoretical analyis
-- [ ] Calculate values for a 1kHz and 15kHz bandpass filter
+- [x] Calculate values for a 5kHz serial and paralell bandpass filters
 - [ ] Implement schematic on breadboard
 - [ ] Test circuit and do measurements